craigbuckler/js-adv-notes/native/dates.md

 1. Pretty-print a date in the format "DD-MM-YYYY, HH:MM".
 1. Given a date and a positive or negative number, adds that number to the day, i.e. -1 would return yesterday, 1 would return tomorrow.
 1. Given a date, return a new date matching midnight on the first day of month, e.g. 25-06-2018 would return 01-06-2018.
 1. Write a similar function which returns the last day of the month.
+(Hint: perhaps find the first day of the next month then subtract a day!)
 1. Given a date, return a new date matching midnight on the first Monday of that week, e.g. 28-01-18 would return 22-01-18.

+Bonus point: dates are objects so they are passed to functions by reference (a pointer to the value rather than a copy of the value is passed).
+Try and make your functions **immutable**, i.e. the function result does not change the value of the input parameter.